 Spinach and Ricotta Pasta Shells

 - 26 large pasta shells See Note 1

-- 3 tbsp extra virgin olive oil See Note 2
+- 3 tablespoon extra virgin olive oil See Note 2

 - 1 medium brown/yellow onion – finely chopped